 Kjell Inge Røkke has personal economic interests as owner of the company’s main shareholder, TRG Holding AS.
 Neither the President and CEO nor any member of the executive management is a member of the Aker ASA board.

-Aker also has board instructions in place that regulate areas of responsibility, tasks and the division of roles among the board, the board chairman, and the President and CEO.
+The board of Aker ASA has established board instructions that regulate areas of responsibility, tasks and the division of roles among the board, the board chairman, and the President and CEO.

-Aker has an audit committee, which has met 7 times since the 2017 annual general meeting.
+Aker has an audit committee.
 The committee’s mandate regulates areas of responsibilities, tasks, relations with the external auditor and reporting to the board of directors.
-The composition of the committee is presented in the 2017 annual report.
+The composition of the committee is presented in the 2018 annual report.
 The board has considered whether Aker ASA should have a compensation committee, but has concluded that the company does not currently need one.

-Aker’s board determines the overall principles for the company’s management and control functions.
+Aker’s board determines the overall principles for Aker ASA’s management and control functions.

-Aker has established a compliance officer function with dual reporting duties to the company’s CEO and audit committee.
-The compliance officer’s main task is to ensure that Aker ASA is compliant with relevant laws and regulations, including Aker’s internal guidelines.
+Aker has established a “Compliance Officer” - function with dual reporting duties to the company’s CEO and audit committee.
+The compliance officer’s main task is to ensure that Aker ASA is compliant with relevant laws and regulations, including Aker’s internal guidelines and guidelines etc. for how Aker ASA integrates the interests of the society at large into value creation.
 Aker has chosen a risk-based approach to the compliance officer’s mandate.

 Aker has implemented a system for reporting serious matters such as breaches of ethical guidelines and violations of the law (a whistleblowing channel).
 Aker’s website contains information on the reporting system, and contact details.